 - All of Actions 1 & 2.

 - Organize a local effort to stop fracking.
-If you are in a state that has fracking production, first create awareness in your community regarding the detriments of fracking, and join in protesting efforts in your region.
+If you are in a state that has fracking production, first create awareness in your community regarding the detriments of fracking – and join the protesting efforts in your region.